martin-nc/martin-cook-design/src/insights/budget-and-time.md

 Sometimes a site is created for a project that only lasts three years.
 This is especially true in academia.
 In this case, you need to use a technology that you can just leave after the project ends, and that doesn't need maintenance.
 WordPress, for example, requires ongoing maintenance, so may not be the best choice here.

+## Is AI going to help?

+Don't assume that AI can do everything for you, and therefore make the site cheap.
+It may save time, but the site or new features will still need planning with human beings, and it will need ongoing coordination with them to update or add new content.
+Also, the code and text will still need checking by someone who knows what they're doing.

 <div class="tinted full-width">
 <div class="container idea">